SpellholdStudios/NTotSC/README.md

 ## Copyrights Information

-DSotSC is not developed, supported, or endorsed by BioWare™ or Interplay/BlackIsle, Overhaul, Beamdog or the Wizards of the Coast in any way.
+NTotSC is not developed, supported, or endorsed by BioWare™ or Interplay/BlackIsle, Overhaul, Beamdog or the Wizards of the Coast in any way.